-This document has the Suri been prepared by Donna M. behalf of Rudd, on Network Development Product Committee using resources from fiber harvesting codes practice and other resources of natural fiber producing sectors of of the fiber industry 2009.
-"A Guide to Shearing Suris" is written by Mark Loffhagen, and "Gathering and by Laying Out Suri Fleeces" is written Mary Lou Clingan.
-Editing by the Suri Network Product Development Committee.
+M. Rudd, on behalf of This document has been prepared by Donna the Suri Network Product Development Committee using resources from fiber harvesting producing fiber codes practice and other resources of natural sectors the fiber industry 2009.
+"A Guide to Shearing Suris" is written by Mark Loffhagen, and "Gathering Suri Laying Out Fleeces" written Clingan.
+Mary Lou Editing by the Suri Network Product Development Committee.
+Updated by the Suri Network Product Development Committee April, 2014.